-I pay special attention to this stuff: My job is to find companies with that same magic that's made Kraft such a dynamite stock.
+I pay special attention to this stuff: My job is to find companies with the same magic that's made Kraft such a dynamite stock.

 A repeatable fortune

 What's the secret of Kraft's phenomenal digits?
 Well-branded products that a lot of people use, for starters.
-While that may be the bulk of it, those products aren't its only source.
+While that may be the bulk of it, those products aren't its only source of juju.
 The rest comes from two magic words: dividend reinvestment.

 Don't think these words are powerful?
-Take a ho-hum stock, or one that seems ho-hum, paying 5% in dividends yearly and racking up a modest 5% in capital appreciation.
-Start with $1,000, and reinvest those dividends.
+Take a ho-hum stock -- or at least one that appears that way -- paying 5% in dividends yearly and racking up a modest 5% in capital appreciation.
+Start with $1,000 and reinvest those dividends.
 After 30 years, you'll have amassed a whopping $18,700!

-You could get those returns -- or better -- from a strong growth stock, but the dividend stock above gives you the flexibility to switch from reinvestment to an income strategy.
+The other side of the coin is that you could get those returns -- or better -- from a strong growth stock, but the dividend stock above gives you the flexibility to switch from reinvestment to an income strategy.
 In that example, you'd get almost $900 a year.
-And which one do you think is the safer bet?
+Besides, which one do you think is the safer bet?

 A few ideas for you

 Paying dividends to shareholders also forces companies to exercise fiscal discipline.
 That's great, because being flush with cash tempts managers -- let's face it, they tend to have big egos -- to bungle their loads.
-And even if they don't slip up, they tend to hoard that cash away from shareholders without putting it to good use.
-That's why Microsoft's long-anticipated one-time $3-per-share dividend payout meant so much to shareholders, and why cash hoarders such as Amgen
+And even if they don't slip up, they tend to hoard that cash away from shareholders without putting it to any use.
+That's why Microsoft's long-anticipated one-time $3-per-share dividend payout meant so much to shareholders, and why cash hoarders like Apple are underserving their owners.

 In a way, dividends encourage responsibility -- something that strikes a personal nerve with me.
-As co-advisor of The Motley Fool's dividend-stock newsletter, Income Investor, I'm always on the lookout for corporations that pay solid dividends, like the stocks I'll share with you now.
+As co-advisor of The Motley Fool's dividend stock newsletter, Income Investor, I'm always on the lookout for corporations paying solid dividends, like the stocks I'll share with you now.

-Speaking of companies with strong brands, I'm taking a hard look at Mattel
+Speaking of companies with strong brands, I encourage you to take a hard look at Clorox

 The Foolish bottom line

 These stocks aren't companies that are perfect for everyone; they're ideas to jump-start your research.
 The best stock for you might not be the best for another reader.
-In seeking great stocks for your portfolio, I invite you to give a close look to dividend stocks.
+The bottom line is that in seeking great stocks for your portfolio, I invite you to give a close look to dividend stocks.
 They're appropriate for just about everybody.
-They're closet performers, and they tend to do their jobs far more safely than others.
+They're closet performers, and they tend to do their jobs more safely than others.

 This article was originally published Nov.
 14, 2006.
 It has been updated.